realdecoy/rdvue/docs/Native-Mobile-Deploying.md

 # Deploying Native Mobile Applications

-Use the following steps to set up a deployment workflow.
+Deploying your app to the mobile market is not difficult, but also not easy.
+Before releasing your app to the public, it must be reviewed and approved by the app market's owner.
+The review process can take anywhere from a day to an indeterminate amount of time.
+Having a reliable pipeline in place when deploying your app can help reduce the risk of a failed deployment.

-## Link Azure Pipeline to VCS []()
+## Link Azure Pipeline to VCS

-1. Sign into your developer Azure portal account.
+1. Sign in to your developer Azure portal account.
-2. Go to projects (by default this should be your homepage).
+2. Go to projects, which should be your default homepage.
-3. If you don't have a pipeline already setup, point to where your code exists whether bitbucket / github / etc
+3. If you don't have a pipeline already set up, create one.
+Make sure it points to where your code exists in Bitbucket/Github/etc
-4. Authorize access
+4. Authorize who can access the pipeline.
 5. Navigate to your pipeline file in your repository.

 ##  Define Variables

-1. Select pipeline.
+1. On Azure, Select pipeline.
 2. Click the edit option.
 3. Click variables on the top right.
 4. Input the variable name and the value.